Galapagos Islands Vacations: everything you should know before booking

 - Visit Playa Punta Carola (the best Sunset Spot)

-INSIDER TIP It’s very important that you don’t touch the baby sea lions within their 4th year of age, because if they are still depending on their mum for their nutrition and if you touch them the mum cannot recognize their odor anymore and would abandon them.
-It seems cruel but it’s the way nature works.
-They recognize each other by the odor, not by their traits.
+INSIDER TIP It’s imperative that you don’t touch the baby sea lions within their 4th year of age, because if they are still depending on their mum for their nutrition, and if you touch them, the mum cannot recognize their odor anymore and would abandon them.
+It doesn’t seem kind, but it’s the way nature works.
+They recognize each other by smell, not by their traits.
 So please don’t.

 - Snorkel and bask in the sun at La Loberia beach.